 If for any reason you need to cancel the project after work has commenced I will invoice you for any un-billed time spent up until that point.
 This invoice will be due for payment upon receipt.
 Any payments that have already been made are non-refundable.

-In some cases (e.g. work for charities and volunteer run organisations) I may agree to take on work at no cost or at a discounted rate.
+In some cases (e.g. work for charities and volunteer run organisations) I may agree to take on work at a discounted rate.
 The work will be carried out to a high standard but may take longer than usual as I may need to prioritise other clients.

 Conditions of the discount may include: creative control of the project sitting with me rather than you; a minimum term before the work can be replaced; my involvement in, and approval of, any updates or amendments to the work after launch.
 Any such conditions will be agreed with you in writing.